 Each year this scholarship program recognizes three Electro Savings members — that are high school seniors — for their outstanding academic achievements and community involvement.

 The application period for our scholarships has ended.
 Recipients will be announced at our Annual Meeting in May.

 The Edward G. Halliburton Scholarship honors long-time credit union volunteer and Director Emeritus Edward G. Halliburton, who served on the credit union’s board of directors for 47 years.
 Edward Halliburton sadly passed away in September 2015 at the age of 88.

-Since the scholarship program started in 1993, the credit union has awarded $79,000 to further the higher education of 76 credit union members.
-Past Edward G. Halliburton Scholarship recipient Emily McDowell volunteers her time and talents serving on the credit union’s Supervisory and Scholarship Committees.
+Since the scholarship program started in 1993, we have awarded $85,000 to further the higher education of 85 young credit union members.

 2020 Edward G. Halliburton Scholarship Recipients

 Adam is a graduate of St. Louis University High School attending the University of Missouri-Columbia.
 Adam was First Honor Roll all four years of high school and a member of the National Honors Society.
 He was on a Club soccer team and he played for the St. Louis University High soccer team.
 Adam was in the Medical Careers Club as well as being a St. Louis University High Ambassador.
 He volunteered at Camp Independence in 2019 and Vacation Bible School from 2016-2018.
 Adam’s sisters Sara and Ellen were 2018 and 2013 Halliburton Scholarship recipients, and his brother David was a 2011 Halliburton Scholarship recipient.
 Adam lives in St. Louis and is the son of David and Elizabeth Boll.